 How to Modernise Your Performance Management

 curved-strip-right bottom-curved-strip-white bottom-curved-strip-white-mobile

 Performance Management has been a point of contention in the workplace for some time now.
 In 1995, Keith Grint stated that ‘rarely in the history of business can a system have promised so much and delivered so little’.
 In 2010, Culbert & Rout concluded the performance review was a ‘pretentious, bogus practice’.
-Now, after the significant cultural shifts accelerated by symptoms of the pandemic, from remote work to The Great Resignation, recent research has found only one in five employees found their performance reviews to be transparent, fair or inspire better performance.
+Now, after a number of significant cultural shifts in the workplace, from remote work to The Great Resignation, recent research has found only one in five employees found their performance reviews to be transparent, fair or inspire better performance.

-It seems performance management has been scrutinised for a long time yet seems to consistently remain behind the curve, and overburdened HR teams often share the dissatisfied sentiments of employees.
+It seems performance management has been scrutinised for a long time yet consistently remains behind the curve, and overburdened HR teams often share the dissatisfied sentiments of employees.
 Read on to learn how you can make data-driven, research-backed updates to your performance management processes.

+How to Modernise Your Performance Management